JardaniWorld/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This script executes to convert a string to an integer
+This script executes to generate a random password for a program